 Great Scallop Search

 Fins up!
 Grab your snorkel gear and get ready to survey Big Lagoon for scallops.
 The annual survey is conducted once between April – July by the UF IFAS Extension.
 Training is provided in March.
-For more information, contact Rick O’Connor for Escambia County and Chris Verlinde for Santa Rosa County.
+For more information, contact Rick O’Connor for Escambia County and Thomas Derbes for Santa Rosa County.

 Horseshoe Crab Hunt